catMeooww/Minecraft-Listing/README.md

 ## functionalities
  - Item Selector: select a random item of the list, you can choose if it will select all the list, only normal or only important items.
  - Crafting Guide: this will add a small list of items you need to craft what you want.
  - Commands: want to make your list more special?
 In the commands you can add color and change the size of the Text.
+You can send in enchant language or create a random text now!

 ## Other helpful things are coming!
  - To better use your list, I am adding new functions in the site!